-- Family Learning opportunities in your child's class (dependent on Covid restrictions) - Parent workshops to support learning at home. (dependent on Covid restrictions) - 'Open Door' means you can have the opportunity to ask your child's teacher or the SENCo about ways to support your child at home. - Outside agencies sometimes provide support with specific learning and school will let you know about these events.
+- Family Learning opportunities in your child's class - Parent workshops to support learning at home. - 'Open Door' means you can have the opportunity to ask your child's teacher or the SENCo about ways to support your child at home at a convenient time to you. - Outside agencies sometimes provide support with specific learning and school will let you know about these events.